ParRes/Kernels/README.md

 Most of the code relies on open standard programming models and thus can be executed on many computing systems.

-These programs must not be used as benchmarks.
+These programs should not be used as benchmarks.
 They are operations to explore features of a hardware platform, but they do not define fixed problems that can be used to rank systems.
 Furthermore they have not been optimimzed for the features of any particular system.

-### Note on stream

-Note that while our `nstream` operations are based on the well known STREAM benchmark by John D. McCalpin, we modified the source code and do not follow the run-rules associated with this benchmark.
-Hence, according to the rules defined in the STREAM license (see clause 3b), you must never report the results of our nstream operations as official "STREAM Benchmark" results.
-The results must be clearly labled whenever they are published.
-Examples of proper labelling include:

-      "tuned STREAM benchmark results"
-      "based on a variant of the STREAM benchmark code"

-Other comparable, clear, and reasonable labelling is acceptable.

 # Build Instructions

 To build the codes the user needs to make certain changes by editing text files.
-Assuming the source tree is untarred in directory HOME, the following file needs to be copied to `HOME/common/make.defs` and edited.
+Assuming the source tree is untarred in directory `$PRK`, the following file needs to be copied to `$PRK/common/make.defs` and edited.

-`HOME/common/make.defs.in` -- This file specifies the names of the C compiler (CC), and of the MPI (Message Passing Interface) compiler MPICC or compile script.
-If MPI is not going to be used, the user can ignore the value of MPICC.
+`$PRK/common/make.defs.in` -- This file specifies the names of the C compiler (`CC`), and of the MPI (Message Passing Interface) compiler `MPICC` or compile script.
+If MPI is not going to be used, the user can ignore the value of `MPICC`.
 The compilers should already be in your path.
 That is, if you define `CC=icc`, then typing `which icc` should show a valid path where that compiler is installed.
 Special instructions for building and running codes using Charm++, Grappa,